 - As expected, it uses the embedded Proteus sensor that communicates to a wireless program via a sensor patch worn on the body.
 It is the first drug in the U.S. approved with a digital ingestion tracking system.

 - As of November 2018, Otsuka reports a limited launch and roll-out for Abilify MyCite to only a select number of health plans and providers.
 This will allow them to develop targeted plans for a more broad launch in the future.
 They can hear and resolve questions and concerns from patients, families and providers.
 The date of the full launch is not yet known.

 The Value of Mental Health Research

-Yet many people still have treatment failures - whether it be due to lack of effectiveness or side effects - and need other treatment options.
-In addition, as research continues to identify biological mechanisms responsible for mental health disorders, novel therapies can be developed based on the latest scientific discovery.
+Yet many people still have treatment failures -- whether it be due to lack of effectiveness, problems with access, adherence, or side effects -- and need new options.
+As research continues to identify biological mechanisms responsible for mental health disorders, novel therapies can be developed based on the latest scientific discovery.

-Finished: First Aid for Mental Health: Investigational Drugs to the Rescue
+Finished: First Aid for Mental Health: 8 New and Investigational Drugs

 - Study of Rapastinel as Monotherapy in Patients With Major Depressive Disorder (MDD).
 Clinicaltrials.gov.
 Nov.
 2018 ClinicalTrials.gov Identifier: NCT03675776.
 Accessed Nov.
 15, 2018 at https://clinicaltrials.gov/ct2/show/NCT03675776

 - 2017 State of Mental Health in America - Prevalence Data.
 Mental Health America.
 Accessed Nov.
 15, 2018 at https://www.mentalhealthamerica.net/issues/2017-state-mental-health-america-prevalence-data